luiz-resende/MLalgorithm-NLPclassification/README.md

 # COMP551 APPLIED MACHINE LEARNING - PROJECT 2
-## GROUP 04 - Luiz Resende Silva, Matheus Faria and Nikhil Krishna
+## AUTHORS: Resende Silva, Luiz, & Furtado e Faria, Matheus
 ### NLP Classification

 README file to help the understanding, interpretation and use of the python code implemented for Project 2 and submitted with this file